Production-grade CI/CD with Next.js/Vercel and GitHub Actions

 Step 4: Playwright vs. The Vercel Protection Wall

-I created a separate workflow file, e2e-preview.yml, to run Playwright.
+I created a separate workflow file, e2e.yml, to run Playwright.
 Why separate it?
-Keeping linting and unit tests on pull_request means they run instantly.
+Keeping lint, unit, and typecheck on pull_request means they run instantly.
 The E2E job waits for Vercel to finish building, which takes a few minutes.
 Splitting them keeps fast feedback fast.

-This workflow triggers on deployment_status, waiting for Vercel to announce the preview is live:
+This workflow triggers on deployment_status, waiting for Vercel to announce a preview is live:

 on: